nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: An error message is displayed in the Results Display.
 This is because `Interviewing` is not a valid value for the `STATUS` parameter.

-[To add more test cases for combination of parameters...]
+[More test cases will be added for combination of parameters...]

 ### Get internship entries with upcoming events or deadlines